Skip to content

 });

-For server-side integration tests, use the testing client directly:
+For unit and integration tests, use the SDK's testing helpers directly — no browser needed.

 typescript

-import { describe, it, expect, beforeEach, afterEach } from 'vitest';
+import { describe, it, expect, beforeAll, afterAll } from 'vitest';

 });